A dark room. The only

 our deceased loved ones have, in fact, passed on.
 They

 are no longer of this world.
-It has been suggested that an
+It has been suggested that

 incessant yearning for them or wanting to contact